 and huge amount of dust are thrown out, making it extremely dark, e.g. Sakurajima, Japan.

-water vapour and inflammable gases and incandescent dust are released.
-Vapour and gases form orange flame at the top of the mountain and Appears like a Bunsen
+quantity of water vapour and inflammable gases and incandescent dust are released.
+Vapour and gases form orange flame at the top of the mountain and Appears

 - Icelandic Variety or Hawaiian type of Eruption - Here Lava erupts slowly and quietly devoid of any exclusive force.